greeny-blue/cascade-modelling-networked-systems/README.md

   A first assessment of self-organised critical (SOC)-like behaviour in Random Geometric Graphs.

 - **Notebook 2.1.2 – Spatial- and network-derived Correlation Length ($\xi$)** ⚠️ARRIVING SOON!⚠️
-  How Random Geometric Graphs allow for two methods of calculating $\xi$, a key metric in SOC-like models.
+  Exploring how Random Geometric Graphs enable two independent methods for calculating $\xi$, a key metric in SOC-like models.

 - **Notebook 2.2.1 – Cascade behaviour in Erdős–Rényi / Random Graphs)** ⚠️ARRIVING SOON!⚠️
   A first assessment of self-organised critical (SOC)-like behaviour in Erdős–Rényi Graphs.